 Where Is TransWorld in 'Upside Down'?

 OTHERWORLDLY ROMEO AND JULIET.
-Kirsten Dunst and Jim Sturgess play interplanetary lovers in Upside Down. |
+Kirsten Dunst and Jim Sturgess play interplanetary lovers in Millennium Entertainment's Upside Down

 In Upside Down, star-crossed lovers are really crossed by the stars.
 They reside in two worlds that almost kiss each other.
 The attendant "dual gravity" spells doom: Something or someone upright in one world is upside down in another.
-For better or worse, a building of the business empire of the same name, TransWorld, bridges these two worlds:
+For better or worse, a building of the business empire of the same name, TransWorld, bridges these two worlds.

 This is not that silly a situation.
 Here on Earth, NASA has consistently shown defiance against gravity.
 The agency gives would-be astronauts a taste of zero gravity inside the famous Vomit Comet.
+Alternatively, NASA owns humongous water tanks that simulate the weightlessness of space, like the Neutral Buoyancy Simulator.

 Civilians would have to make do with SkyVenture's tall tunnels that blast occupants with winds at hurricane speeds.
 You'd be singing "Defying Gravity" in no time.